jcha-ultra/agent-tasker/README.md

 - add ability to display task chain (trace back to parent tasks)

 ### v.0.3: Workstreams:
-- swarms: add act() to swarm class if it's not there already
-- bots: bots fetch data dynamically during act, if they know they need to (e.g. when they don't have any data)
 - bots: bot.act() saves bot data
 - weavers: add ability to disable based on time
 - weavers: create core weaver